Information for term Language + Culture

 Students of all Portuguese language levels can dramatically increase their knowledge of Portuguese language and culture while taking business, social sciences, and humanities courses at CIEE partner schools, FCSH - UNL and ISCTE-IUL.
 Students begin the Language and Culture Program with a two-week intensive Portuguese class and then continue their studies throughout the semester.
-Language placement is determined by an online language placement exam prior to arrival.
+Language placement is determined by a language placement exam upon arrival.

-Instituto Superior de Ciências do Trabalho e de Empresas - Instituto Universitário de Lisboa (ISCTE-IUL) is a public university established in 1972, pursuing teaching, research and community service activities, with scientific and pedagogical expertise.
-The strategic objectives of ISCTE-IUL are: innovation, quality, internationalization and development of an entrepreneurial culture.
-ISCTE-IUL offers a range of courses taught in English from areas such as Business and Economics to Political Science and Psychology.
+Instituto Superior de Ciências do Trabalho e de Empresas - Instituto Universitário de Lisboa (ISCTE-IUL) is a public university established in 1972, pursuing teaching, research, and community service activities with scientific and pedagogical expertise.
+The strategic objectives of ISCTE-IUL are: innovation, quality, internationalization, and development of an entrepreneurial culture.
+ISCTE-IUL offers a range of courses taught in English from areas such as business and economics to political science and psychology.
 ISCTE-IUL has been recognized by highly reputed foreign agencies and associations.
-For instance, ISCTE Business School is an AACSB accredited institution considered as one of the best Portuguese business schools and a reference both nationally and internationally in several programs.
-It is located in the city business center of Lisbon.
-Through the Spring 2020 semester, CIEE students can take ISCTE Business courses.
-Starting with Fall 2020, students may take English taught courses in all departments of ISCTE-IUL.
+For instance, ISCTE Business School is an AACSB accredited institution and considered one of the best Portuguese business schools and a reference both nationally and internationally in several programs.
+It is located in the business center of Lisbon.

 AcademicsClick to Open